lklynet/dashly/README.md

 ## Roadmap for Dashly.lkly.net

-The app will soon be hosted at [dashly.lkly.net](https://dashly.lkly.net), featuring:
+The app is hosted at [dashly.lkly.net](https://dashly.lkly.net), will be featuring:

 - Screenshots and demos.
 - Comprehensive installation instructions.